 (9) Each Generation Resource selected to provide BSS shall be prepared and able to provide BSS at any time as may be required by ERCOT, subject only to the limitations described in ERCOT Protocols or the Black Start Agreement.

+(10) Each Generation Resource selected to provide BSS shall be able to utilize BSS Back-up Fuel for BSS and shall maintain a sufficient amount of BSS Back-up Fuel to run the Black Start Resource for a minimum of 72 hours at its maximum output.
+The Generation Resource shall maintain the required amount of BSS Back-up Fuel at all times during the duration of the BSS contract term.
+ERCOT may direct the Generation Resource to utilize the BSS Back-up Fuel outside of BSS if ERCOT determines it is necessary during an EEA event.
+ERCOT may, at its discretion, waive the BSS Back-up Fuel requirement stated in this section, in whole or in part, if justification is provided by a Black Start Resource or a Generation Resource submitting a BSS bid, ERCOT provides any such waiver in writing, and ERCOT deems waiver necessary to procure a sufficient number or preferred combination of Generation Resources to provide BSS.

-(10) A Resource Entity that submits a bid or is contracted to provide BSS or serve as an alternate to provide BSS with a Switchable Generation Resource (SWGR):
+(11) A Resource Entity that submits a bid or is contracted to provide BSS or serve as an alternate to provide BSS with a Switchable Generation Resource (SWGR):

 (a) Shall not nominate the SWGR to satisfy supply adequacy or capacity planning requirements in any Control Area other than the ERCOT Region during the term of the BSS contract;